apache/mesos/docs/configuration.md

     </td>
     <td>
       To enable the profiler, this variable must be set to 1.
-Note that this variable will only work if mesos has been configured with
+Note that this variable will only work if Mesos has been configured with
       <code>--enable-perftools</code>.
     </td>
   </tr>